TERMS & CONDITIONS

 13 Obligation to disclose the identity of the airline

-According to EU regulations on the obligation to inform air passengers of the identity of the airline company operating a flight at the time the reservation is made, the Tour Organiser is required to inform the Customer of the identity of the operating airline company for all air transportation services to be rendered in the framework of the reserved tour.
-If at the time of the reservation the operating airline company has not yet been determined, the Tour Organiser is obligated to inform the Customer which airline or airlines will most likely operate the flight.
+According to EU regulations on the obligation to inform air passengers of the identity of the airline company operating a flight at the time the reservation is made, the Tour Organizer is required to inform the Customer of the identity of the operating airline company for all air transportation services to be rendered in the framework of the reserved tour.
+If at the time of the reservation the operating airline company has not yet been determined, the Tour Organizer is obligated to inform the Customer which airline or airlines will most likely operate the flight.
 As soon as the Tour Operator knows which airline will carry out the flight, he must inform the Customer.
-If the airline stated to the Customer as the providing airline changes, the Tour Organiser is required to inform the Customer about this change accordingly.
+If the airline stated to the Customer as the providing airline changes, the Tour Organizer is required to inform the Customer about this change accordingly.
 The Tour Operator shall immediately take all reasonable steps to inform the Customer of the change, as quickly as possible.
 The list of airlines on the EU Black List can be found here: http://ec.europa.eu/transport/modes/air/safety/air-ban/index_de.htm.

 14 Passport, visa and health regulations

-14.1 The Tour Organiser will inform members of the European Union to whom they are offering a tour about all provisions concerning passport, visa and health regulations before the contract is concluded and of any changes in advance of the beginning of the tour.
+14.1 The Tour Organizer will inform members of the European Union to whom they are offering a tour about all provisions concerning passport, visa and health regulations before the contract is concluded and of any changes in advance of the beginning of the tour.
 Members of states outside of the European Union should contact their responsible Consulate.
 It is assumed that special circumstances (for example dual-nationality, statelessness) do not apply to the Customer.

-14.3 The Tour Organiser is not liable for the punctual issue and receipt of necessary visas by the respective diplomatic representation if the Customer has instructed him to deal with these, unless the Tour Organizer has negligently failed in his own duties.
+14.3 The Tour Organizer is not liable for the punctual issue and receipt of necessary visas by the respective diplomatic representation if the Customer has instructed him to deal with these, unless the Tour Organizer has negligently failed in his own duties.

 14.4 The Customer is responsible for ensuring whether his/her passport or identity card is sufficiently valid for the tour.
 A passport must have enough empty pages for the issuance of a visa.